gromanas/date-picker/README.md

 #### _Description:_

-This project is meant to help you handle Android and iOS Date Picker on a Javascript framework such as wdio.
+This repo is meant to help you handle Android and iOS Date Picker on a Javascript framework such as wdio.

 There is a base function called *date_picker.js*.